EMC-Sensorimotor-Neuroscience-Lab/OpenSim-Santos2017-data/README.md

 See [documentation](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Working+with+Static+Optimization) for more information.

+## Metabolic costs
+The example by [Dembia and Uchida](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Simulation-Based+Design+to+Reduce+Metabolic+Cost) is massively helpful to understand how to calculate metabolic costs in OpenSim.
+The current model already has probes for all muscles, which can be read by running the analyze tool.
+Their tutorial explains how to run that.
+The way the probes calculate metabolic cost can be found in their [documentation page](https://simtk.org/api_docs/opensim/api_docs/classOpenSim_1_1Umberger2010MuscleMetabolicsProbe.html) if you scroll down.

+It is worth noting that OpenSim muscles are much stronger than what you should expect from a real muscle.
+OpenSim does not store muscle masses, so the mass will be approximated as described at the `use_provided_muscle_mass ` section.
+This description uses the maximum force, and as a result the predictions can be excessively large.

+You can either add muscle masses to get more accurate values, or choose a surrogate measure, such as the time integral of the force ([Rebula and Kuo (2015)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0117384).

 ## Force plate data
 I am currently working on the force plate data.
 This paragraph will be updated once they have been converted.